+The extensive experiments demonstrate that ChartVR achieves superior performance on ChartVRBench, even comparable to powerful proprietary models like Gemini-2.5-Flash~\citep{comanici2025gemini}.
+More importantly, we demonstrate that the foundational skill cultivated by our method is highly generalizable.
+ChartVR exhibits significant performance gains across a diverse suite of public, multi-task chart understanding benchmarks~\citep{wang2024charxiv, xu2023chartbench, masry2025chartqapro}, proving the effectiveness of our approach in building more rational and reliable MLLMs for chart comprehension.

-The main contributions are summarized as follows: \begin{itemize} \item We introduce \textit{CRBench}, a distinctive benchmark designed to isolate and evaluate genuine visual reasoning capability in chart understanding.
-It overcomes the limitations of prior work by focusing exclusively on numerical estimation tasks, thus disentangling reasoning from text recognition. \item We propose \textit{ChartReasoner}, a powerful MLLM with significantly enhanced visual reasoning capabilities for chart understanding.
-It achieves excellent performance on our challenging CRBench benchmark, compared with chart-specific and general MLLMs, even surpassing powerful proprietary models like GPT-4o and Gemini-2.5-Flash. \item We demonstrate that the visual reasoning ability cultivated by our method is foundational and highly generalizable. \textit{ChartReasoner} is not confined to the specific numerical estimation task, but achieves substantial performance gains across a diverse suite of public, multi-task chart understanding benchmarks. \end{itemize}
+The main contributions of this work are summarized as follows: \begin{itemize} \item We introduce \textit{ChartVRBench}, a distinctive benchmark designed to isolate and evaluate genuine visual reasoning capability in chart understanding.
+It overcomes the limitations of prior work by focusing exclusively on numerical estimation tasks, thus disentangling reasoning from text recognition. \item We propose \textit{ChartVR}, a series of MLLMs with significantly enhanced visual reasoning capabilities for chart understanding.
+It achieves excellent performance on our challenging ChartVRBench, compared with chart-specific and general MLLMs, even surpassing powerful proprietary models like Gemini-2.5-Flash. \item We demonstrate that the visual reasoning ability cultivated by our method is foundational and highly generalizable. \textit{ChartVR} is not confined to the specific numerical estimation task, but achieves substantial performance gains across a diverse suite of public, multi-task chart understanding benchmarks. \end{itemize}